tinalexander/tinalexander.github.io/pages/2023/11-november.md

 # November 7, 2023

+## FDA spokesperson on counterfeit Ozempic reports

+- **Source:** email from Jeremy Kahn of the Food and Drug Administration
+- **Date:** received November 7, 2023

+> At this time, the FDA has no new information to share regarding reports of adverse events related to counterfeit semaglutide.
+>
+> The FDA will investigate any report of suspect counterfeit drugs to determine the public health risks and the appropriate regulatory response.
+The FDA remains vigilant in protecting the U.S. drug supply from these threats.
+>
+> While we understand certain drugs are in short supply and patients are having difficulty obtaining their medication, the FDA urges patients to obtain prescription drugs only from state-licensed pharmacies that are located in the U.S., where the FDA and state authorities can assure the quality of drug manufacturing, packaging, distribution and labeling.
+FDA’s BeSafeRx campaign helps consumers learn about how to safely buy prescription medicines online.
+FDA recommends patients to talk to their doctor if they have questions about their medicines.
+>
+> We also continue to raise awareness among consumers and healthcare professionals about the dangers of counterfeit drugs: Counterfeit Medicine | FDA.

 ## Pork producers on FDA's move regarding carbadox

 - **Source:** email from National Pork Producers Council spokesperson